Abdallah-mrad/card_game/README.md

 # generate code coverage repport
 juste run this commande "./vendor/bin/phpunit tests --coverage-html tests-result-coverage --coverage-filter classes" it will generate  a directory "tests-result-coverage" including code coverge repport in the "dashboard.html"

+NB you we only we can implement DTO for the future and swagger documentation